Süpercan

-Süpercan is a third person Action-adventure game.
-The game was developed by Sobee and published by TTÇocuk on May, 2011.
-Süpercan was first announced in November 2009.
-Süpercan has been shortlisted at the European Excellence Awards 2011.
+SüperCan is a third person Action-adventure game.
+The game was developed by Sobee and published by TTÇocuk in May 2011.
+SüperCan was first announced in November 2009.
+SüperCan has been shortlisted at the European Excellence Awards 2011.
 And closed in 2017.

-Süpercan reached 2 million players in 8 months.
+SüperCan reached 2 million players in 8 months.
 Marvel Entertainment granted the right to use their superheroes in this game.
-A cosplay was arranged by Marvel Entertainment, Turkish Airlines and Turkish Telekom where the superheroes Spiderman, Hulk, Iron Man, Captain America and more arrived through the airport to meet Süpercan.
+A cosplay was arranged by Marvel Entertainment, Turkish Airlines and Turkish Telekom where the superheroes Spiderman, Hulk, Iron Man, Captain America and more arrived through the airport to meet SüperCan.

 Plot

 50 acres of forest are destroyed every minute on the Earth.
-While the robots are destroying the forests, the protagonist Süpercan tries to stop them.
-But game closed to everyone in 2017 because the owner of turk telekom closed the sobee studio. then sobee studios games are closed.Marvel Comics' characters help him from time to time in this fight.
+While the robots are destroying the forests, the protagonist SüperCan tries to stop them.
+Marvel Comics' characters help him from time to time in this fight.